dottjt/plastic/chapters/06-birthday.md

 <!-- Loneliness -->

 My birthday is the loneliest day of the year.
-It's a deep empty echo of must-haves and has-beens, drowning in a slurry of desperate pleas for love and all things particular.
+It's an empty echo of must-haves and has-beens, drowning in a slurry of desperate pleas for love and lace.
 I often wonder what a birthday message actual is, aside from a fine-grained permission to feel.
-A pity cookie for old time's sake, just to prove that you haven't been raped and tortured by the taliban.
+A pity cookie for old time's sake, just to prove that you haven't been raped and tortured by some Taliban rookie in a silk robe, growing opium from his ranch south of the capital.
+Glutinous fingers

  A place for guilt to ravish the uneasy soul.